Salt Lake Bible College

 All Scriptures quoted of any size over 1 line in length need to be in their own block with one blank space above and one blank space below them.
 The block needs to be indented 5 extra spaces past the regular indent on the left, put in bold type, with the book, chapter, and verse preceding them on its own line and positioned at the left edge of the block directly above the first line of quoted scripture text.
 Quotation marks are to be used at the beginning and at the end of the Scripture quote.

 - Once you have submitted your Thesis Approval Form and have received confirmation, then you may begin writing your thesis.
-During this period, which may last from several months to several years, please submit an Active Status form every 30 days.
+During this period, which may last from several months to several years, please submit an Active Status form every 30 days with a short statement of your progress.
 This informs us that you are still academically active and have not dropped out of the program.
 You can go to this form by clicking HERE or by clicking the words "Active Status" at the beginning of this paragraph.
 You can also find that form on the "Forms" page which can be accessed from its link which can be found in the left-hand NAV bar on any pages that have that bar.

 TOP